abhishekarya1/DSA-2k23/arrays.md

 - directly multiply preProd (first scan) and suffProd (second scan) to `ans` array in previous approach saving space (linear time, constant space)

 **Find subarray with equal number of 0s and 1s** [link](https://leetcode.com/problems/contiguous-array):
 - SW won't work here since its required that sum is always increasing in order to apply that (since once window left pointer is moved, it can't go back).
-It doesn't work in presence of negatives in sum k subarray problem too]\
+It doesn't work in presence of negatives in sum k subarray problem too]
-- use two FOR loop apprach and calc size using `j - i + 1` on each valid subarray, internal loop is from `j = i to n` as usual
+- use two FOR loop apprach and calc size using `j - i + 1` on each valid subarray, internal loop is from `j = i to n-1` as usual
 - use prefixSum map approach - use `cnt` to track sum, init `lastSeen[0] = -1` is important here, length calc is `i - lastSeen[cnt]`